 Priority will be given to children living closest to the school determined by the shortest distance.
-Distances are calculated using the local authority's computerised measuring system.
+Distances are calculated on the basis of a straight-line measurement between the front door of the child's home address (including the community entrance to flats) and the main entrance of the school using the local authority's computerised measuring system on the following basis.
 In the event of distances being the same for two or more children where this would determine the last place to be allocated, random allocation will be carried out and supervised by a person independent of the school.
 All the names will be entered into a hat and the required number of names will be drawn out.